 Bible in Schools

 Our Bible in Schools Programme is led by volunteers from the different Church groups in our local community.
 The children usually receive one half hour lesson each fortnight.
 The Bible in Schools Programme explores values in line with the New Zealand Curriculum.
 The children participate in small role-plays, cutting and colouring activities, singing songs and listening to stories from the Bible.
 These activities are based around citizenship themes and teach the children about the significant Christian religious holidays that we celebrate in New Zealand.
 Children not participating in the programme are given separate activities in their own room, or are removed to another class to join in with their classroom activities.

 Scholastic Book Club keeps the reading momentum rolling all year long by providing children and families with regular access to age-appropriate and affordable books.
 Our school benefits too!
 We earn 20% in Scholastic Rewards on all Book Club orders which helps us purchase additional learning and literacy resources.
 The easiest way for parents to order and pay for LUCKY Book Club is online.
 Visit www.scholastic.co.nz/loop or download the LOOP apps to get started.
 Order forms with cash or cheques (payable to Scholastic New Zealand) can be returned to the school office.
-Current issue: 5.
-The deadline for orders to be returned to the office has closed but orders can be made online up until Saturday 16 September.

 Parents are to fill out a Bus Enrolment Form and deliver it to the school office as soon as possible, making sure all details are entered including a full physical address with a RAPID number.
 The school office then forwards your enrolment form to the Methven Area Bus Group bus controller, who will contact you directly to confirm your enrolment and conditions/rules of travel.